rsd511/CP-Library/Data Structures/SegmentTree/README.md

  - Position of LowerBound of Passes Value from L to R (Works on unsorted too)
  - Position of UpperBound of Passes Value from L to R (Works on unsorted too)
 ---

+## 6) st6.cpp

+**Name**: Max Range, Prefix, Suffix (Non-empty)

+**Functions**:

+Struct Node:
+ - Sum from L to R
+ - Maximum Prefix Sum from L to R
+ - Maximum Suffix Sum from L to R
+ - Maximum Contiguous Range Sum from L to R
+---